 This kitchen benefits from the elegant marble effect of the glass Impact Harmony Grey splashback from British Ceramic Tile.

 3. Put up panels for an instant budget makeover

 Looking to cut the cost of your new kitchen?
-Turn a boring backdrop into a statement feature.
-These DIY-fit Clouds Lysekil wall panels from Ikea, £25 for 1.2m, are easy to fit because they can be cut to the required size and glued to the wall, but shouldn’t be used in concert with a gas hob.
+Turn a boring backdrop into a statement feature with these clever splashback ideas: DIY-fit Clouds Lysekil wall panels from Ikea.
+They cost £25 for 1.2m, are easy to fit because they can be cut to the required size and glued to the wall, but shouldn’t be used in concert with a gas hob.